ginahancode/expense-reimbursement-system/README.md

 ## Getting Started

-type `https://github.com/ginahancode/expense-reimbursement-system.git` to clone this repo
+Type `https://github.com/ginahancode/expense-reimbursement-system.git` to clone this repo

 ## Usage

-* A database connection needs to be established.
+A database connection needs to be established.
 Proper credentials must be provided in the `/src/main/resources` directory.

 ## Contributors